top of page

 Green Workplace Challenge #2: Air, Air Everywhere

-A few months ago, I dreamed of GASP winning the Green Workplace Challenge, a “free, yearlong competition for organizations to save money and gain recognition for energy savings and other green initiatives” run by Sustainable Pittsburgh.
-(Read about my initial enthusiasm here.)
 An energy auditor poked through our office, the long ground floor we rent of an old three-story building on Penn Avenue in Garfield.
 He gave us a list of tasks that would save us money on cooling and heating costs, and I excitedly began to cross off items from that list.
 The caulking in our largest room was cracked, on several windows about 12’ high.
 Putting my palm near the cracks, I could feel cold air flowing in.

 And then winter got more wintery.
 Very cold, for many days on end.
 So cold that our office couldn’t get above 60 degrees Fahrenheit, even with the heater running all day.

 My dreams of victory became hours of insomnia as I lay in bed, grinding my teeth over all the gas burned to barely warm our building.
-Starting during the cold spell and on and off throughout the winter, I plunged into our basement with only a roll of foil tape and ten
+Starting during the cold spell and on and off throughout the winter, I plunged into our basement with only a roll of foil tape and 10

 The worst thing I found (other than the collection of over 1000 VHS tapes of movies copied off the TV) was a hole bigger than my fist, allowing hot air to rush into the basement.
 Next to the hole, resting on the ductwork, sat a cap.
 The exact shape and size of the hole.
 The cap was simply never placed in the hole.